raxter/Cubes-upon-Cubes-VJ-Software/README.md

 CubeTunnlesController.cs and CubeTunnle.cs - Most of the movement stuff is here

-BigBadController.cs and its controller, InputZentral.cs - Has all the variables that the Cube Tunnle Controller is given (and a whole lot of variables that aren't anymore)
+BigBadController.cs and its controller, InputZentral.cs - Has all the variables that the Cube Tunnel Controller is given (and a whole lot of variables that aren't anymore)

 BeatFinder.cs - I adapted this from a tapper file in https://github.com/memo/ofxMSABPMTapper and ported it to Unity... err badly.

 ColorScheme.cs - These are used as prefabs to store the colour and lighting info

-The branches are usually pretty dead and are offshoots that I don't feel like deleteing.
-If this is bad practise then... *shrug* guess it's bad then?
+The branches are usually pretty dead and are offshoots that I don't feel like deleting.
+If this is bad practice then... *shrug* guess it's bad then?

 # Licence Stuff
 So basically: